NLP-SIG/nlp-sig.github.io/content/event/0411_showcase/index.md

 location: Seminar Room, Innovation 4.0, NUS (3 Research Link, Singapore 117602)

 summary: 'NLP SIG Showcase – Nov 2024 Edition'
-abstract: 'We are pleased to announce that NLP SIG Showcase – Nov 2024 Edition will be held on Monday, 04 November 2024.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.